silvercrypto888/platinum_ecosystem/README.md

 _Disclaimer: All scripts are under development and have not been thoroughly tested.
 Some are even experimental.
 Please use them with caution._

-License: This code and guide is in the public domain.
-The Creative Commons License.
-However, this license only applies to the code and README files. the Platinum Ecosystem's copyrighted branding materials, images, and trademarked names are not in the public domain, with all rights reserved.
+License: This code and guide is in the public domain (CC0 1.0 Universal License).
+However, this license only applies to the code and README files.
+The Platinum Ecosystem's copyrighted branding materials, images, and trademarked names are not released to the public domain, with all rights reserved.
 The software is provided "as-is", without any warranty or liability, to the maximum extent permitted by law.